Yes, America's anchorman is away and this is your undocumented anchorman sitting in.

 Look in the reports and see how deep into the reports you get before the word Muslim is used.

-Uh because his defining characteristic is not that he's Nigerian.
+Because his defining characteristic is not that he's Nigerian.

-If you happen to be sitting next to a Christian Nigerian uh on your flight from Amsterdam to Detroit, you can relax.
+If you happen to be sitting next to a Christian Nigerian on your flight from Amsterdam to Detroit, you can relax.

 Well, you can't relax because Janet Napolitano says you've got to keep your hands on your knees where she can see them and everything.

-But uh if you could relax, you would be able to relax because that Christian Nigerian is no threat to you.
+But if you could relax, you would be able to relax because that Christian Nigerian is no threat to you.

 It's not even about red flags anymore.

-I mean people talk about red flags.
+I mean, people talk about red flags.

 It's now actually common sense.